NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Fix fall damage bypass for MC 1.11.2.
     * Let lost-ground deal with the '(noob-) tower' (instead of the odd/optimistic set-back-y adjustment).
     * Add a workaround for blocking-after-respawn with shield in hand.
+    * Fix boatsanywhere not blocking other than oak boats placed on ground.
     * MorePackets (player): Re-add configurable set back age.
     * The structure void block is instantly breakable and otherwise like air.
+    * FastBreak grace can be set to something lower than 2000 ms (regardless of making sense or not).
     * Adjust horizontal speed and vertical ascend default setting for the spectator model.
     * Fix for a friction envelope check (uncertain impact, might render a workaround functional, or allow flying :p... perhaps not).
     * Fix the build number displayed in a hint for setting configversion.created to.